AlexArchive/c6-equivalents-in-c5/README.md

 ```
 ## Exception filters

-Exception filters allow you to conditionally `catch` exceptions according to a *filter*.
+Exception filters allow you to conditionally `catch` exceptions according to a filter.
 If the filter expression returns `false` then the exception will not be handled by that particular `catch` block.

 C# 6:
 ```c#